kitt-browser/dev-docs/ChromeApis.md

         ...
      })

-Callback **Tab** parameter has limitations documented above.
+Callback **Tab** parameter has limitations as documented above.

-`changeInfo` does not track `pinned` state.
-It does not make sense in mobile design.
+`changeInfo` does not track `pinned` state since Kitt does not currently support pinned tabs.

 ### onActivated.addListener